X

 1. Your program needs to see your previous grades in order to make a decision on your file.
 Admission decisions can be made on the basis of unofficial transcripts (a personal copy of your transcript).
 A copy of your transcript(s) should be uploaded with your application.
 Failure to upload a copy of your transcript will result in processing delay.

-2. In addition, you must have a final official copy of your transcript sent to the University of Memphis from your institution by the 14th day of your first semester.
+2. If you are accepted and enroll you must have a final official copy of your transcript sent to the University of Memphis from your institution by the end of the second week of your first semester.
 Degree conferral dates must be clearly indicated on the final official transcript.
 Personal copies of your transcript will not be accepted.
-Failure to have your final official transcript sent to us by the 14th day of your first semester will result in a hold being placed on your account and you will not be able to register for the next semester.
+Failure to have your final official transcript sent to us by the end of your second week of the first semester will result in a hold being placed on your account and you will not be able to register for the next semester.

 • Have your institution send a final, official transcript to: